YatsBug/TransactionAggregator/README.md

 # Transaction Aggregation API

-A simple **FastAPI** backend that reads transaction data from a local JSON file, categorizes it, and provides both detailed and summarized endpoints for analysis.
+A simple **FastAPI** backend that reads transaction data from local JSON files, categorizes it, and provides both detailed and summarized endpoints for analysis.